Summary: Fleas live and feed on warm-blooded animals, yes, but they can also live in carpet, bedsheets, and shoes, among others.

 Overall, you’re not going to know if you got every single flea just from the sticky dome alone, but the price tag makes it hard to pass up.
 Use it to supplement another product you’re using, and you’ll be able to track how you’re doing in the war.

 What we like most about the collar is the peace of mind it gives you.
-If your dog or outdoor cat is going to be roaming around, just snap this collar on and you won’t have to worry about it picking up hitchhikers while out on patrol.
+If your dog or outdoor cat will be roaming around, snap this collar on, and you won’t have to worry about it picking up hitchhikers while out on patrol.
 And that’s not all.